-The system includes a current digital picture, demographic information and caregiver contacts.
-If a person enrolled in the Take Me Home program is encountered by a police officer, the officer can query an internal police database searching by name or by the person’s physical description.
-Once the individual’s Take Me Home record has been located the officer has the information at hand to appropriately assist the person.
+The program includes a current digital picture, demographic information and caregiver contacts.
+If a person enrolled in Take Me Home is encountered by a police officer, the officer can query an in-house database searching by name or by the person’s physical description.
+Once the individual’s Take Me Home information has been located, the officer can appropriately assist the person.
 The system also works in reverse: if a loved one goes missing, the subject’s picture and description are immediately available to responding officers.